How to calculate import duties when doing business with China

 If your import shipment from China falls under the €150 threshold (in Dutch), you are exempt from import duties.
 This €150 threshold is exclusive of transportation and insurance costs.
 The exemption does not apply to alcoholic products, perfume, eau de toilette, tobacco, and tobacco products.

-Import duties are calculated on the customs value (in Dutch) of your goods.
+Import duties are calculated on the customs value of your goods.
 The customs value is the price paid for the goods by the importer plus the transport and insurance costs up to the port of entry into the EU.

 Example: importing goods into the EU